ajmeyghani/aj-toaster/readme.md

 - Using `npm`: `npm i aj-toaster -S`
 - Using `yarn`: `yarn add aj-toaster -S`

+## Browser Compatibility

+The latest and the greatest browsers.

 ## Usage

-Wrap your component with the `Toaster` provider and get a toast notification manager for free.
+Wrap your component with the `Toaster` provider and get a toast notification manager for free:

 **index.js**